Frequently Asked Questions & Requirements

 We do not normally offer refunds on any of our services, including punch passes, however a refund may be considered under exceptional circumstances.
 Examples of exceptional circumstances would be:

-Expired vaccines are NOT a reason for which a refund can be provided, as this is a requirement of our insurance and the policy of our daycare and boarding.
+Expired vaccines are NOT a reason for which a refund can be provided, as this is a requirement of our insurance, and is clearly the policy of our daycare and boarding.

 When a punch pass refund is given, the refund amount is pro-rated.
 Refund amount is determined by the value of individual days used calculated at a single visit rate, less the initial cost of the punch pass.

-If owners do not have the original receipt, refunds may only be offered as a cheque.
+If owners do not have the original receipt, refunds may be offered as a cheque.

 If a dog has not attended our facility for one year, a redo of Intro may be required.
 This will be judged on a case by case basis.
 Depending on the temperament of the dog, it’s previous history, and circumstances this requirement maybe waived.

-If a dog has not been in attendance for an extended period of time, the owner may need to provide updated vaccination certificates, and complete a registration form before attending.
+If a dog has not been in attendance for an extended period of time, the owner may need to provide updated vaccination certificates, and update their registration form.

-Cancellation For Daycare Reservations: for dogs scheduled to arrive in the morning, we require notification of cancellation prior to 6 p.m. the day before; for dogs scheduled to arrive in the afternoon for 1/2 day daycare we require notification before 8 a.m. same day.
+Cancellation For Daycare Reservations: for dogs scheduled to arrive in the morning (full day daycare or a.m. ½ day of daycare), we require notification of cancellation prior to 6 p.m. the day before; for dogs scheduled to arrive for the p.m.
+1/2 day daycare we require notification before 8 a.m. same day.
+This allows us to contact to someone on our waitlist and fill the vacant spot.
 Failure to notify the office of a cancellation within these timings will result in a charge for the full booking.

 Please leave a voicemail message when calling to cancel or if you are going to be late to pick up your furry friend.